Adzenys Xr-odt Coupons & Discount Card – Guaranteed Prices from $515.40

 Adzenys Xr-odt Side Effects

-You may experience some common side effects such as loss of appetite, weight loss, dry mouth, stomach upset or pain, nausea, vomiting, dizziness, headache, diarrhea, fever, nervousness, and trouble sleeping.
-These are generally mild, but if they persist or worsen, it is important to consult a healthcare professional.
+When taking this medication, some individuals might experience common side effects such as a loss of appetite, weight loss, dry mouth, stomach upset or pain, nausea, vomiting, dizziness, headache, diarrhea, and trouble sleeping.
+While these are generally mild, it's important to consult your healthcare provider if they persist or worsen.
+Additionally, this medication may cause nervousness, restlessness, and changes in mood, which should also be monitored.

-This medication might affect the results of some lab tests, such as those measuring blood and urine steroid levels or certain brain scans.
-Ensure that all your healthcare providers and lab technicians are aware that you are taking this medication.
+This medication may also affect some laboratory tests, potentially leading to inaccurate results, particularly in tests measuring blood and urine steroid levels or brain scans for Parkinson's disease.
+Ensure that all healthcare providers and lab technicians are aware of your use of this medication.

 How is Adzenys different from Adderall?